Argument {COMM_GROUP_CONFIG}

 }

 When simulating the workload, ASTRA-sim looks for the communication group id in each communication ET node (i.e. different operators of the same rank may have different communicator group).
-ASTRA-sim will look for the attribute pg_name
+ASTRA-sim will look for the attribute pg_name in the communication ET node.

 The following is part of a Chakra ET.